selimssevgi/learning/java/libs/testing/tdd.md

 - TDD : Test Driven Development
 - TFD : Test First Development

+- TDD is about eliminating or reducing fear in the development process

 - Automated tests are safety nets.
 - They run and notify the user if system is broken, so offending code can be fixed very quickly.
 - If a test suite runs for an hours, the purpose of quick feedback is compromised.